haileys/doslinux/README.md

 * Build the prequisites (Linux and Busybox) by running `J=xxx script/build-prereq`, replacing `xxx` with the desired build parallelism.

+* You will need nasm version 2.15 or later to build doslinux.asm.
+Ubuntu 20.04 and lower are known to be using an older version [i.e. 2.14.xx] which isn't compatible so you may need to build this from source.

+* MTools.
+If you are using Ubuntu this can be obtained with ``` apt install mtools ```.

 * You will need a hard drive image `hdd.base.img` with an installed copy of MS-DOS on the first partition.

 * Run `make`